The 3 Ps That Can Help Grow Your Business Very, Very Fast

 For some small-business owners, the formula for success can get complicated.
 There can be so many areas to focus on, an endless to-do list, and not enough time to get everything done.
 However, you may be able to grow your business quickly by focusing on three areas of one simple equation: People + Process = Profit.

 Business ideas can be meaningless.
 It’s only the execution of those ideas that make for a real business.
 Therefore, behind every successful company are top-rated recruits.
-They are what really makes any business work. the most important parts of an organization are the people you begin with.
-Not the systems or the policies or even the real estate.
-Great people make everything easier.
+They are what really makes any business work.

 Unfortunately, many cash-strapped small-business owners may try to get new employees cheaply.
 They can hire the first person who seems like they could get the job done.
 They may look for inexperienced people they can pay low market wages to, and hope they can learn through on-the-job training.
 While this sometimes does work, more often, it fails miserably.